-Everyone that will be involved in the projects on PPO, will have to be loaded as employees.
-This will allow users to allocate items such as Tasks, Issues, Risks, etc. to employees in order to action or manage.
+All individuals involved in projects on PPO need to be loaded as employees in the employee entity.
+This will allow users to allocate items such as Tasks, Issues, Risks, etc. to employees in order to action or manage those items.
 This will also allow Sponsors, Owners, Managers and other Stakeholders to be identified on the project level.

-Employees are added and managed from the Employees menu item.
+Employees are added and managed from the Employees Menu.

 The Employees entity shows the following fields by default:

 It is important to note that employees, unlike other entities in PPO, are not associated with a project.

 The Employee List works in the same way as a custom list does on a field.
 An individual added to the Employee entity would be an "item" that you could select from a list, for example when allocating an item such as an issue or task to an owner or responsible person or selecting a Sponsor, Owner or Manager on a Project.